programminghistorian/ph-submissions/lessons/gravity-model.md

 While popular with some geographers and economists, and while gravity models have tremendous potential for historians, they have as yet been used very rarely in historical studies.
 The author was only able to identify two historical migration studies that employed a gravity model as an integral part of the analysis:

-1. Lovett, A. A., Whyte, I. D., and Whyte, K. A., "Poisson regression analysis and migration fields: the example of the apprenticeship records of Edinburgh in the seventeenth and eighteenth centuries", *Transactions of the Institute of British Geographers*, 10 (1985), pp. 317–32.
+1. A.A.
+Lovett, I.D.
+Whyte, and K.A.
+Whyte, "Poisson regression analysis and migration fields: the example of the apprenticeship records of Edinburgh in the seventeenth and eighteenth centuries", *Transactions of the Institute of British Geographers*, 10 (1985), pp. 317–32.

 2. Adam Crymble, Adam Dennett, Tim Hitchcock, "Modelling regional imbalances in English plebeian migration to late eighteenth-century London", *Economic History Review*, 71, 3 (2018), pp. 747-771: https://doi.org/10.1111/ehr.12569.